egomezr/universal_storage_java_dropbox_api/README.md

 	}
 }
 ```
-2. The root and tmp keys are the main data to be filled, create two folders representing each one root and tmp.
+2. The root and tmp keys are the main data to be filled.
+Create a local folder called **tmp** and paste its path on the key **tmp**.
+3. Create a folder i.e: **universalstorage** in your root app folder, copy the name and then paste it on root attribute.
-3. Save the file settings.json
+4. Save the file settings.json
-4. Add the maven dependency in your pom.xml file.
+5. Add the maven dependency in your pom.xml file.

 ```xml
 <dependency>